|Get Atlanta BeltLine updates right in your inbox!|

 Atlanta’s Best New Urban Oasis

 Historic Fourth Ward Park is perhaps the most visible sign for most Atlantans of the transformative nature of the Atlanta BeltLine.
 Dedicated by Mayor Kasim Reed on June 18, 2011, Historic Fourth Ward Park is a glistening oasis where there once stood little more than cracked asphalt, trash-strewn fields, and an empty promise of something more.
 Despite exciting changes and evolutions in the surrounding community over the past decade, the neighborhood lacked a galvanizing greenspace in which to gather.
-With its official dedication in spring of 2011, Historic Fourth Ward Park now offers 17 new acres of greenspace, a spectacular park packed with amenities for all to enjoy.
+Historic Fourth Ward Park offers 17 acres of greenspace, a spectacular park packed with amenities for all to enjoy.
 The main section of the park includes open, passive lawns, a playground, a splashpad, an outdoor theater and a 2-acre lake, while a second phase features a world-class skatepark, another fabulous playground, and a large multi-use athletic field.

 Form Meets Function at the Lake